-Jerome is not a wine guide, but he is friendly, good company, and speaks perfect French, English and Spanish.
+Jerome is a taxi driver, not a wine guide, but he is friendly, good company, and speaks perfect French, English and Spanish.
 We have provided him with a list of wineries to visit (plus a selection of good lunchtime watering holes), that are generally accessible.
 He charges 110€ for half a day, and 220€ for a full day, and his MPV can seat up to six persons (four for comfort).
-You can contact him by e mail at email@example.com Within reason, he will take you wherever you would like to go, which can encompass a half day in Dijon or Beaune, with one or two wine tastings en route.
+You can contact him by e mail at firstname.lastname@example.org Within reason, he will take you wherever you would like to go, which can encompass a half day in Dijon or Beaune, with one or two wine tastings en route.
 Lunch is not included in the price.

 Offer reasonably priced half day and full day tours as part of a group.